 - Choose typefaces that appeal to the sensibilities of your audience.

 - Choose readable typefaces.
 If you are unsure, choose simplicity over novelty.

 Here are some more tips on how to choose a typeface for your course.

 4- Readability Matters: Have You Ensured There Are No Readability Issues?

 Your learners have come to your course to absorb the content, so it's crucial to make sure that they can easily read what's on the screen.
 Poor readability can detract from the effectiveness of your course and even cause learners to lose interest.

 To ensure that your text is readable, consider the following tips:

 - Choose the right size for the text.

-- Choose font and background colors so that the text stands out.
+- Contrast is key.
+Choose a font and background colors so that the text stands out.